WANTED: Service Dog Trainers & Assistants!

 • Social interactions and language: Simple petting can encourage talking.
 A Facility Dog can promote social interaction and language and often enhance the ability of a child to share secrets too difficult to tell an adult.

-• Stress reducer: A Facility Dog can be used to help calm a child experiencing a high level of stress.
+• Anxiety/Stress reducer: A Facility Dog can be used to help calm a child experiencing a high level of anxiety/stress.
 Just sitting quietly with the dog gives a child time to reflect and develop better coping skills.

 • Positive reward system for good behavior: A Facility Dog can be a powerful motivator for students to reach specific goals.
 Rewards can include special time with the dog, interactive play or simply quiet time.